thetayloredman/ProtoBot/README.md

 ## Recovering from a recent force-push

-On Sunday, February 21 at 12:43 AM PST, [thetayloredman](https://github.com/thetayloredman) force-pushed to this repository to update commit messages.
+On Sunday, February 21 at 12:43 PM PST, [thetayloredman](https://github.com/thetayloredman) force-pushed to this repository to update commit messages.

 ### Pulling changes